SkyWalking JVM Observability Best Practices¶

 in skywalking.conf

-to the IP address of the host where the Jar resides.
+with the IP of the host where the Jar resides.

 2 Deploy Application¶

-Download the skywalking-demo project, open it with Idea, click 「package」, and generate the skywalking-user-service.jar
+Download the skywalking-demo project, open it with Idea, click 「package」 to generate the skywalking-user-service.jar

 file.

-Download Skywalking, extract it, and copy the agent directory to the same directory as skywalking-user-service.jar
+Download SkyWalking , extract it and copy the agent directory to the same directory on the host where skywalking-user-service.jar

 Run the following command to start the application.